Join BloonsUp News and get your FREE balloon arch tutorial, extra tips, discounts & more!

 Sun, together with wind and heat, will biodegrade the latex.
 That's why latex balloons won't last long if you use them outdoors.
 The first sign of the degradation is that the balloons oxidize, i.e. they lose their shine and start looking dull, as if they had a thin white layer over their initial color.

-The BalloonHQ has a whole section about how outdoor conditions affect balloons.
+And then there's the BalloonHQ that has a whole section about how outdoor conditions affect balloons.

 Comments for Balloons Behavior